CoderDojoTC/bipes/docs/pico/basics/buttonInterrupt.md

 Although the polling version is simple, it does take a lot of the CPU resources.
 The button.value() is checked 10 times a second, even though the button might only be pressed once a day!

+Now think about your phone again.
+This time, when you send a message to your friend the phone will beep whn your friend replies.
+This is known as an interrupt.
+You don't have to constantly check your phone, your phone interrrupts you when a message is received!

-A more efficient version uses a strategy called an [interrupt handler](../advanced-labs/02-interrupt-handlers).
+A more efficient version to handle button presses (or outside actions) uses a strategy called an [interrupt handler](../advanced-labs/02-interrupt-handlers).
 This is a function that is "registered" by micropython to handle external events such as a button press.

 ![Polling Blocks](../../img/pico/interruptBlocks.jpg)